hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/712_scc_xxvii.md

 Math.
 He sat on the camp-cot placed under the mango-tree and, resting there some time, washed his face and then, pacing the upper verandah, spoke to the disciple thus: "Why do you not set about propagating Vedanta in your part of the country?
-There Tântrikism prevails to a fearful extent.
-Rouse and agitate the country with the lion-roar of Advaitavâda (monism).
+There Tāntrikism prevails to a fearful extent.
+Rouse and agitate the country with the lion-roar of Advaitavāda (monism).
 Then I shall know you to be a Vedantist.
 First open a Sanskrit school there and teach the Upanishads and the *Brahma-Sutras*.
 Teach the boys the system of Brahmacharya.
-I have heard that in your country there is much logic-chopping of the Nyâya school.
+I have heard that in your country there is much logic-chopping of the Nyāya school.
 What is there in it?
-Only Vyâpti (pervasiveness) and Anumâna (inference) — on these subjects the Pandits of the Nyaya school discuss for months!
+Only Vyāpti (pervasiveness) and Anumāna (inference) — on these subjects the Pandits of the Nyaya school discuss for months!
 What does it help towards the Knowledge of the Atman?
-Either in your village or Nag Mahashaya's, open a Chatushpâthi (indigenous school) in which the scriptures will be studied and also the life and teachings of Shri Ramakrishna.
+Either in your village or Nag Mahashaya's, open a Chatushpāthi (indigenous school) in which the scriptures will be studied and also the life and teachings of Shri Ramakrishna.
 In this way you will advance your own good as well as the good of the people, and your fame will endure.